MathematicGuy/RemoteObsidian/Project Skin/Lead.md

 **Organization and Planning:**
 - [x]  **Task Delegation:** Assign tasks based on each member's strengths and skillsets.
 - [ ] **Prioritization:** Help your team focus on the most critical tasks first, especially with limited time.

+Empathy - put mzslef into other shoes to understand them Sympathz - understand how they feel without care about how they feel